Beery Cupcake and Boozy Frosting

 Method

-Add a few drops of food coloring and whisk till you get the desired color and consistency.
+Add few drops of food coloring and whisk till you get the desired color and consistency.
 The frosting should be fluffy and smooth.
 The whiskey is potent, so adjust as per preference.
 Adjust consistency as preferred.

 These black beauties are gorgeous with or without frosting.
 Even the Leprechauns will love these beer cupcakes and squares.

-14 Responses to “Beery Cupcake and Boozy Frosting”
+14 responses to “Guinness Chocolate Cupcakes/ Beery Cupcake and Boozy Frosting –”

 I truly appreciate your feedback.
 Drop me a word.